Caesars Entertainment, Inc.

 Cash vs Debt

 Caesars Entertainment, Inc.'s elevated beta suggests the stock experiences more pronounced price movements than the overall market, which increases both upside potential and downside risk.
 The debt-to-cash ratio suggests meaningful leverage on the balance sheet, a factor worth monitoring if credit conditions tighten.
-No single metric tells the full story.
-Reviewing CZR's risk profile alongside its fundamentals and technical indicators provides a more complete picture.
+These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence Caesars Entertainment, Inc.'s trajectory.